Monte Carlo of Lennard-Jones atoms¶

 [ ]:

-# Insert correct formula here
+# Insert the correct formula for cavg here

 cavg = 0.0